Izuku Midoriya: Popularity

 Izuku's character has been popular among the fans of the series.
-In a 2018 My Hero Academia character popularity poll by Crunchyroll, Izuku tallied up in first place with 11,429 votes.
+In a 2018 My Hero Academia character popularity poll by Crunchyroll, Izuku ranked in first place with 11,429 votes.
+He also placed first in the Viz Media's first Weekly Shonen Jump popularity poll.
 In the yearly Japanese My Hero Academia popularity polls, Izuku commonly ranks second place behind Katsuki Bakugo, although he has placed first in the first ever poll with 2,314 votes, and third in the fourth poll with 8,301 tallied votes.
-In Tumblr's top anime and manga characters of 2020, Izuku ranked first.
-He was ranked sixth in the Best Male Character category at the 42nd Anime Grand Prix in 2020.Anime!
-Anime! did a poll where the readers voted for the most popular hero characters.
-Izuku ranked as the second-most popular hero character from 2021 to 2023.
-At the Crunchyroll Anime Awards, Izuku won the "Hero of the Year" category in 2017 and 2018.
-He also won the "Best Boy" category in 2019, and his fight against Overhaul won "Best Fight Scene" category in 2021.
+In Tumblr's top anime and manga characters, Izuku ranked first in 2019 and 2020; and second in 2021.
+He was one of the five recipients for the "Best Boys of the Decade" category in the Funimation's Decade of Anime fan poll.
+He ranked sixth in the Best Male Character category at the 42nd Anime Grand Prix in 2020.
+In the 6th BTVA Anime Dub Awards, Izuku's actor Justin Briner won the award for "Best Male Lead" in People's Choice category for his English dub.